joycechew/joycechew.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "I am a third year PhD student studying applied mathematics at UCLA."
+excerpt: "I am a fourth year PhD candidate studying applied mathematics at UCLA."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a third year PhD student studying applied mathematics at UCLA.
+I am a fourth year PhD candidate studying applied mathematics at UCLA.
 I work with Professor Deanna Needell, and I am supported by the NSF Graduate Research Fellowship.
 Previously, I attended Calvin University, where I obtained bachelor's degrees in mathematics and chemistry, with a minor in computer science.
 I am broadly interested in the mathematics of data science; I am currently working on various projects related to machine learning on manifolds.
 I am also interested in issues of bias in machine learning.

 Contact Information
 =====